Does quantum mechanics require "conspiracy"?: Introduction

-In Sec. \sref{s:counterexample} I gradually build a model that shows that Belief \ref{belief:no_input_from_evol} is partially not contradicted, and Belief \ref{belief:no_input_from_future} is not contradicted at all, at least for interpretations that do not violate Bell's restricted Statistical Independence.
+In Section \sref{s:counterexample}, I gradually build a model that shows that Belief \ref{belief:no_input_from_evol} is partially not contradicted, and Belief \ref{belief:no_input_from_future} is not contradicted at all, at least for interpretations that do not violate Bell's restricted Statistical Independence.
 It turns out that for this to work, quantum mechanics needs to include a certain sophistication, and the Past Hypothesis, according to which the initial state of the universe had a very low entropy, is required in a way that involves the dynamical law.

-In Sec. \sref{s:PH} I discuss the implications for the Past Hypothesis.
+In Section \sref{s:PH}, I discuss the implications for the Past Hypothesis.

-In Sec. \sref{s:SI} I discuss the violation of Statistical Independence resulting from the Theorem, and its relation with the particular case used by Bell in his theorem.
+In Section \sref{s:SI}, I discuss the violation of Statistical Independence resulting from the Theorem and its relationship with the particular case used by Bell in his theorem.

-In Sec. \sref{s:new-law} I discuss the possibility that a new law may solve the puzzle.
+In Section \sref{s:new-law}, I discuss the possibility that a new law may solve the puzzle.

-\section{The puzzle}
+\section{The Puzzle}

-In this Sec.
-I state the puzzle in the form of a Theorem.
-In Sec. \sref{s:counterexample} I will try to build a model in order to resolve the puzzle, and succeed only partially.
+In this Section, I state the puzzle in the form of a Theorem.
+In Section \sref{s:counterexample}, I will try to build a model to resolve the puzzle and succeed only partially.

-\begin{theorem} Metaprinciple {\NMU} for quantum mechanics requires the initial states to belong to an extremely restricted subspace of the Hilbert space, in a way that contradicts Beliefs \ref{belief:universality}, \ref{belief:sys_indep}, and \ref{belief:memory}, and seems to challenge Beliefs \ref{belief:no_input_from_evol} and \ref{belief:no_input_from_future} (which I will try to restore in Sec. \sref{s:counterexample}). \end{theorem} \begin{proof} Consider a closed quantum system which includes observed systems, measuring devices, and observers.
+\begin{theorem} Metaprinciple {\NMU} for quantum mechanics requires the initial states to belong to an extremely restricted subspace of the Hilbert space in a way that contradicts Beliefs \ref{belief:universality}, \ref{belief:sys_indep}, and \ref{belief:memory}, and seems to challenge Beliefs \ref{belief:no_input_from_evol} and \ref{belief:no_input_from_future} (which I will try to restore in Section \sref{s:counterexample}). \end{theorem} \begin{proof} Consider a closed quantum system which includes observed systems, measuring devices, and observers.
 This may be the entire universe.
 Its states are represented by unit vectors in a separable Hilbert space $\hilbert$, and evolve governed by the {\schrod} equation with the Hamiltonian $\obs{H}$.
-In terms of the unitary evolution operator $\uop{U}_{t,t_0}:=e^{-\frac{i}{\hbar}(t-t_0)\obs{H}}$ between the times $t_0$ and $t$, the evolution of an initial state vector $\Psi(t_0)\in\hilbert$ at $t_0$ is
+In terms of the unitary {evolution operator} $\uop{U}_{t,t_0}:=e^{-\frac{i}{\hbar}(t-t_0)\obs{H}}$ between the times $t_0$ and $t$, the evolution of an initial state vector $\Psi(t_0)\in\hilbert$ at $t_0$ is